box/box-ios-sdk/docs/Ai.md

 ### Returns

-This function returns a value of type `AiAgentAskOrAiAgentExtractOrAiAgentExtractStructuredOrAiAgentTextGen`.
+This function returns a value of type `AiAgent`.

 A successful response including the default agent configuration.
 This response can be one of the following four objects: